BAMeScience/TransportNoveltyDistance/README.md

     python scripts/train_mp20.py --epochs 10 --checkpoint-path checkpoints/gcn_mp20.pt
     ```

     The training script is a thin wrapper around `train_contrastive_model`, so you can adjust hyperparameters and file paths through its CLI flags.
-Pass `--accelerate` (after `pip install accelerate` or `pip install -e .[train]`) to launch via Hugging Face Accelerate for multi-GPU/distributed runs.
+Use `--model {equivariant,cgc,schnet}` to pick the backbone, and pass `--accelerate` (after `pip install accelerate` or `pip install -e .[train]`) to launch via Hugging Face Accelerate for multi-GPU/distributed runs.

 ### Download xtalmet model outputs (MatterGen, DiffCSP, …)